Kelp-framework/Kelp/README.md

 ## build\_request

 This method is used to create the request object for each HTTP request.
-It returns an instance of [Kelp::Request](https://metacpan.org/pod/Kelp::Request), initialized with the current request's environment.
-You can override this method to use a custom request module.
+It returns an instance of the class defined in the request\_obj attribute (defaults to [Kelp::Request](https://metacpan.org/pod/Kelp::Request)), initialized with the current request's environment.
+You can override this method to use a custom request module if you need to do something interesting.
+Though there is a provided attribute that can be used to overide the class of the object used.

 ```perl
 package MyApp;